jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 My speech impediment was why I got a job in a car insurance claim department.
 After a vice-president at an old company secretly told my supervisor I wasn't allowed to talk to customers—for fear of embarrassing the company—I was like shit, I guess I don't have this damn gremlin under control.

-Of course, I was hurt, but I never told anyone I had the impediment, so, despite very helpful therapy as a kid, it was obviously still an issue.
+Of course I was hurt, but I never told anyone I had the impediment, so, despite very helpful therapy as a kid, it was obviously still an issue.

 Fuck it.
 I decided to jump in the ocean and sink or swim in the scary waters of a call-center.